 Are new snowboard boots on your must have gear list this season?
-Snow is already falling in the mountains and you have probably starting to stress about the boot research that has to be done.
 We just made it easy for you.
-Check out the below specs on the top boots this season.
+Check out the below specs on the top snowboard boots for women this season.

 Salomon is not new to the game and they know customer satisfaction.
 The Kiana Focus Boa prides itself on comfort and performance.
 Comfort keeps you riding all day and this boot offers a special Halo Liner with memory foam insole.
 The Ortholite C3 insole provides extra cushion but also boasts a drier and warmer environment for your toesies.
 These insoles also are created to hold up ride after ride.

 Another new feature on the Kiana Focus Boa is the is the Focus Boa Lacing system that allows you to tighten to your support preference in two areas on your lower and upper foot.
 These boots are a medium flex with supportive liner and a special grip in the heel cup a combination that will provide confident responsiveness.
 Not many boots will beat the combination of responsiveness and comfort technology that Salomon has put into the Kiana Focus Boa.